-To facilitate independent decision the consent of the Chairman, individual Directors may seek independent professional advice, at the expense of the Company, on any matter connected with the discharge of their responsibilities.
+To facilitate independent decision making, the Board and any committees it convenes from time to time may seek advice from independent experts whenever it is considered appropriate.
+With the consent of the Chairman, individual directors may seek independent professional advice, at the expense of the Company, on any matter connected with the discharge of their responsibilities.

-Procedure for selection of new Directors
+Procedure for selection of new directors

 The Company believes it is not of a size to justify having a Nomination Committee.
-If any vacancies arise on the Board, all directors are involved in the search and recruitment of a replacement.
-The Board believes corporate performance is enhanced when the Board has an appropriate mix of skills and experience.
+If any vacancies arise on the Board, all directors will be involved in the search and recruitment of a replacement.
+The Board believes corporate performance is enhanced when it has an appropriate mix of skills and experienced.